Beliefs and practices of the Church of Jesus Christ of Latter-day Saints: Sacred texts

 The church's canon of sacred texts consists of the Holy Bible, the Book of Mormon, the Doctrine and Covenants, and the Pearl of Great Price.
 These are more commonly referred to as the church's standard works.
 Though not canonical, many members of the church also accept the teachings and pronouncements of the church's general authorities—and in particular those of the President of the Church—as doctrine, and complementing the standard works.

 The church accepts the Holy Bible as the word of God "as far as it is translated correctly".
-Joseph Smith wrote, "I believe the Bible as it read when it came from the pen of the original writers".
 The LDS Church uses the Authorized King James Version (KJV) for its English-speaking members and other translations to accommodate alternative languages.
 Smith did work on his own translation, but it is only used in conjunction with the KJV.
 Extracts of his translation can be found in the Pearl of Great Price, called the Book of Moses and Joseph Smith–Matthew.
 For English-language speakers, the church encourages the use of the King James Version, and the church publishes an edition of the KJV.
 The church regards parts of the Apocrypha, the writings of some Protestant Reformers and non-Christian religious leaders, and the non-religious writings of some philosophers to be inspired, though not canonical.

 The church's most distinctive scripture, the Book of Mormon, was published by founder Joseph Smith in 1830.
 It is believed to be "another testament of Jesus Christ" and bears that subtitle as of 1982.
 Smith stated that, under divine direction, he translated the Book of Mormon from metal plates having "the appearance of gold" found buried near his home.
 Eight men signed a statement as witnesses that Smith possessed the plates and that they had seen them.
 As of September 2007, the full text of the Book of Mormon had been translated and published in 77 languages, and selections in an additional 28 for a total of 105 languages.
 The introduction printed with the book says that it is a history of people who were among the ancestors of the "American Indian" peoples.

 The church's Doctrine and Covenants is a collection of modern revelations, declarations, and teachings, primarily written by Smith.
 The Pearl of Great Price consists of five separate books, including two portions of Smith's translation of the Bible.
 These five books are Selections from the Book of Moses (corresponding to a portion of the Old Testament), the Book of Abraham (Smith's translation of an Egyptian papyrus, which includes an account of the creation), Joseph Smith–Matthew (corresponding to a section of the New Testament), Joseph Smith–History (an excerpt from Smith's 1838 autobiographical writings), and the Articles of Faith (an excerpt of one of Smith's 1842 letters describing church beliefs).